 Starting a business can be a complex process, which makes doing your research before jumping in is especially important.
-One important early decision is figuring out which business structure to go with.
+One important early decision is figuring out which business structure to choose.

-A Mississippi Limited Liability Company (LLC) is a popular choice, and in this guide, I’ll walk you through the process of starting an LLC in Mississippi – from choosing a name to filing your paperwork.
+A Mississippi Limited Liability Company (LLC) is a popular choice.
+In this guide, I’ll walk you through the process of starting an LLC in Mississippi – from choosing a name to filing your paperwork.

 Is the LLC right for you?